At Trinity Hospital Twin City, We Can Help You Get a Better Night's Sleep!

 Sleep Disorders…Are You at Risk?

 Do you suspect that you or someone you love suffers from a sleep disorder?
 If so, choose Trinity Hospital Twin City’s Sleep Lab Services.
-Residents of the region can sleep easier knowing that our new, state-of-the-art sleep lab suites feature roomy queen-sized Sleep Number beds for patient comfort, on-suite full bathrooms for privacy and flat screen TVs.
+Residents of the region can sleep easier knowing that our spacious sleep lab suites feature roomy queen-sized Sleep Number beds for patient comfort, on-suite full bathrooms for privacy and flat screen TVs.
 We even provide breakfast in bed.

 Do I need a sleep study?